 - Pat pork roast dry, then with a small knife cut small slits in the roast.
 Press one sliver of garlic into each slit.

-- Liberally salt and pepper the roast and rub all over.
+- Liberally salt the roast and rub all over.

 - Place roast in slow cooker, turn it on to low and allow it to cook undisturbed for about 5 hours.